CameronBodine/PINGMapper/docs/gettingstarted/Installation.md

 <img src="../../assets/install/miniconda_install_6.PNG"/>

-You can choose to see additional documentation on conda and Anaconda by keeping the the boxes checked.
 Click `Finish` to close the window.

 ## Step 2

 Now for the scary part!
-We are going to open a command prompt so that we can submit a series of commands to Miniconda.
+We are going to open a command prompt so that we can submit a series of commands to Miniforge.
 If you want to gain some familiarity with navigating with the prompt, you can watch this video:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/9zMWXD-xoxc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Miniconda includes a command prompt called Anaconda Powershell Prompt that we will use to install and run PINGMapper.
-On Windows, click the start button and scroll through your installed applications until you find the `Miniconda3` or `Anaconda (miniconda3)` folder.
+Miniforge is a command prompt that we will use to install and run PINGMapper.
+On Windows, click the start button and scroll through your installed applications until you find `Miniforge Prompt`.

 <img src="../../assets/install/miniconda_run.png"/>

-Click the folder are click `Anaconda Powershell Prompt`.
-This will open the prompt.
+Click the icon to open the prompt.

 <img src="../../assets/install/shell_1a.PNG"/>